levietanh0001/nhatot-clone/README.md

 ### Step 1.
 Run build script:

+**Notes**
-**Notes** The frontend container might need some minutes to finish starting the development server
+- The frontend container might need some minutes to finish starting the development server.
+- Please patiently wait for all containers to go up without any errors!

 #### Linux